 ProCredit Holding is managed by the members of the Management Board of ProCredit General Partner AG.
 As the remuneration structure which has been selected is simple and largely avoids variable remuneration elements, the Supervisory Board of ProCredit General Partner AG decided to retain responsibility for determining the amount and composition of Management remuneration, instead of delegating this decision-making authority to a remuneration committee.
-The six-member Supervisory Board of ProCredit General Partner AG needed to retain responsibility for times during the financial year.
+The six-member Supervisory Board of ProCredit General Partner AG convened five times during the financial year.